Lokomotyv stadium (Chernihiv): Reconstruction

-In 2016 a reconstruction plan had been put in place.
-In 2017 the city of Chernihiv wanted to reconstruct the stadium "Locomotive" and planned to spend ₴14 million from the city budget on the reconstruction of Lokomotiv stadium.
+After years of the stadium having been in a dilapidated state, by 2016, a reconstruction plan had been put in place.
+In 2017 the city of Chernihiv wanted to reconstruct the stadium "Locomotive" and planned to spend 14 million Ukrainian hryvnias (₴) from the city budget on the reconstruction of Lokomotiv stadium.
 In 2017, the mayor, Vladyslav Atroshenko, in turn announced a project for the reconstruction of the Lokomotiv Stadium on Zhabynskoho Street.
 Its cost is at least ₴70 million.
 He said that the city has already three stadiums, the main one Gagarin Stadium.
 The second is the Yunist Stadium and the third stadium is private, Chernihiv Arena at ZAZ.
 In 2019, the stadium was included in the list of facilities to be financed by the State Fund for Regional Development.
 Its user will be the municipal after-school educational institution "Specialized School for Children and Youth of the Desna Olympic Football Reserve" of the Chernihiv City Council.
 In November 2021, the stadium hosted the "New York Marathon That No One Wants to Run," organized by Nova Poshta.